phillbush/incipit/README.txt

 .Tables (row span).
-If a cell in a table contains only two apostrophes (⟨''⟩, called “ditto”), this cell contains the same content of the the cell above it, and both cells are merged into a single cell.
-We call this phenomenon a “row span”.
+If a cell in a table contains only two apostrophes (⟨''⟩, called ‘ditto’), this cell contains the same content of the the cell above it, and both cells are merged into a single one.
+We call this phenomenon a ‘row span’.
 Row spans are only supported when converting to troff.
 Column span is not supported at all.
 The following is an example of a table with row span.